Obstructive shock: Pulmonary embolism

 A pulmonary embolism (PE) is an obstruction of the pulmonary arteries.
 Deaths from PE have been estimated at ~100,000 per year in the United States.
 However, this may be higher in recent years.
 Most often, the obstruction is a blood clot that traveled from elsewhere in the body.
 Most commonly, this is from a deep vein thrombosis (DVT) in the legs or pelvis.
 Risk factors are conditions that increase the risk of clotting.
 This includes genetic (factor V Leiden) and acquired conditions (cancer).
 Trauma, surgery, and prolonged bed-rest are common risks.
-Covid-19 is a recent risk factor.
+COVID-19 is a recent risk factor.

 This obstruction increases the pulmonary vascular resistance.
 If large enough, the clot increases the load on the right side of the heart.
 The right ventricle must work harder to pump blood to the lungs.
 With back-up of blood, the right ventricle can begin to dilate.
 Right heart failure can ensue, leading to shock and death.

 A PE is considered "massive" when it causes hypotension or shock.
 A submassive PE causes right heart dysfunction without hypotension.

 Cardiac tamponade

 A pericardial effusion is fluid in the pericardial sac.
 When large enough, the pressure compresses the heart.
 This causes shock by preventing the heart from filling with blood.
 This is called cardiac tamponade.
 The chambers of the heart can collapse from this pressure.
 The right heart has thinner walls and collapses more easily.
 With less venous return, cardiac output decreases.
 The lack of blood flow to vital organs can cause death.

-Various conditions can cause a pericardial effusion.
-Inflammation of the pericardium is called pericarditis.
-This is caused by infection, renal failure or autoimmune disease.
-Trauma can cause blood to fill the pericardium.
-Cancer can also cause effusions.

 Whether an effusion causes tamponade depends on the amount of fluid and how long it took to accumulate.
 When fluid collects slowly, the pericardium can stretch.
 Thus, a chronic effusion can be as large as 1 liter.
 Acute effusions can cause tamponade when small because the tissue does not have time to stretch.